Programs : Brochure

 - Restrictions: Drexel applicants only

 The Edinburgh Fringe program is open to ALL students interested in experiencing the world’s largest arts festival, the Edinburgh Festival Fringe.
-2020 marks the 73rd year of the Fringe Festival – the Guinness Book of World Records holder for the world’s largest art festival!
+2022 marked the 75th year of the Fringe Festival – the Guinness Book of World Records holder for the world’s largest art festival!
 In August each year Edinburgh, Scotland hosts multiple overlapping festivals including: The International Festival (the best opera, ballet, dance, theater, music and orchestras from all over the world), Jazz and Blues Festival, Book Festival, Art Festival, and the largest of all - the Edinburgh Festival Fringe hosting over 50,000 performances of over 3,200 different shows from more than 40 countries.
 Student artists may even take part in the festival and perform themselves.